Pawventures

 • Collect completed health certificate from vet

-• Submit to USDA APHIS for endorsement if required (10-day rule means this is the window)
+• Submit to USDA APHIS for endorsement if required (10-day window means this is the critical deadline)

-• Confirm airline pet reservation is still active and documented on your ticket
+• Confirm airline pet reservation is still active on your ticket

 • Organize all documents in a waterproof travel folder

-• Print 2 physical copies of all documents (1 in carry-on, 1 in checked luggage or with travel companion)
+• Print 2 physical copies of all documents (1 in carry-on, 1 in checked bag or with travel companion)

-• Photograph all documents and store in cloud folder accessible offline
+• Photograph all documents and save to a cloud folder accessible offline

 • Create a summary sheet: dog’s name, breed, microchip number, vaccination dates, vet contact info